ticken-ts/ticken-infra/README.md

 ## Keycloak

+The `keycloak-themes` folder contains the necessary theme to match the app/backoffice design, it must be mounted to `opt/keycloak/themes` (or copy the contents) when using the official keycloak docker image.
+If not using the docker image, read the keycloak docs to know where to copy the themes.

 To apply the keycloak configuration using terraform it is necessary to create a client for terraform inside the `master` realm, give the necessary permissions and copy the client secret:

 - Login into the admin page